Critical-Match/elastic-firestore-extension/README.md

-# Elastic App Search extension for Firestore
+# ElasticSearch (v7.x) extension for Firestore

+**IMPORTANT:** This extension is only compatible with ElasticSearch v7.x versions

-This extension syncs data from Google's [Cloud Firestore](https://firebase.google.com/products/firestore) to [Elastic App Search](https://www.elastic.co/app-search/).
+This extension syncs data from Google's [Cloud Firestore](https://firebase.google.com/products/firestore) to [Elastic Search](https://www.elastic.co).

 Out-of-the-box, Cloud Firestore provides no mechanism for full-text search on data.
-Syncing your Cloud Firestore data to Elastic App Search not only gives you a mechanism for full-text search on your data, it also lets you enjoy App Search's powerful relevance tuning features and search analytics data.
+Syncing your Cloud Firestore data to Elastic Search not only gives you a mechanism for full-text search on your data, it also lets you enjoy Elastic's powerful relevance tuning features and search analytics data.

 ## Install

 ### From the web

-Visit the following link: https://console.firebase.google.com/project/_/extensions/install?ref=elastic/firestore-elastic-app-search@0.4.1
+Visit the following link: https://console.firebase.google.com/project/_/extensions/install?ref=critical-match/elastic-firestore-extension@7.13.0

 ### From source